-A periodical index lists periodical articles by subject or author.
-If you have a topic in mind, a periodical index can help you find articles about that topic.
+A periodical index provides access to periodical articles by subject or author.
+A periodical index can help you find articles about a specific topic.
 An index will point you to the right periodical, the specific date, volume and issue, and page numbers for the article.
-A periodical index works like a subject catalog for the articles within a group of magazines and journals.
+A periodical index works like a subject catalog for the articles inside magazines and journals.
 The process of using an index is similar to the process of doing subject or keyword searches for items in a library catalog.
 Rasmuson Library has both print indexes in book form and computer-based indexes available through the Internet.

 For more information on periodicals, see What is a Periodical?.

 Parts of an Index

 - Searching mechanism: In a print index, the searching mechanism is simply an alphabetical list of authors, titles, or subjects that refer to a master list of citations.
 Online indexes use software that search a database by author, title, subject, or keyword.

 - Citations: brief descriptions of an item that identify specific articles.
 No matter what kind of index you use, citations follow a similar format and contain the same basic parts.

 The information appearing in an index about an article is called a citation.
 The citation usually includes: